cs3157/recitations/D-Bits-Binary-C-Basics/c-basics.md

     return 0;
 }
 ```
+## Declarations, Casting, Literals

+### Declarations

+Just like in Java, we declare variables using the following syntactic structure:

+    [<modifiers..>] <type> [<modifiers..>] <variable name>;

+This _declares_ a variable, but _does not initialize_ it.
+That is to say, we've told the compiler how much space we want
+and how to read what we'll eventually put there,
+but we've not actually put anything there yet!
+There's no guarantee what garbage might be written in the piece of memory
+we're given, so trying to access it will result in **undefined behavior**
+(no guarantees for what will happen during compilation or execution;
+you'll here us talk about this _a lot_, specifically about avoiding it).

+    int x;              // x is declared, but uninitialized
+    printf("%d", x);    // undefined behavior; don't do this!
+    x = 4;              // x is now initialized to 6

+We can also declare multiple variables of the same type all at once,
+separating the variable names with a `,`:

+    int y, z;           // y and z are declared, but both uninitialized

+Just like in Java, we can declare and initialize our variables all at once:

+    int x = 2;          // x is declared and initialized to 9
+    int y = 0, z;       // y and z are declared, only y is initialized (to 0)

 Here are some declarations to help you understand what really happens when we're talking characters and integers.
 Definitely take a look at